-This Easy Vegan Banana Bread With Pears is a delicious way to use up ripe fruit.
-This is a very quick and easy recipe to put together - no electric mixer needed.
+This vegan banana bread with pears is a delicious way to use up ripe fruit.
+It's a very quick and easy recipe to put together - no electric mixer needed.
 The pears give this banana bread added flavor and texture.

 Jump to: